telerik/kendo-angular/examples-standalone/finance-portfolio/README.md

 1. Navigate to the project folder by running `cd examples-standalone/finance-portfolio`.
 1. Install dependencies with NPM by running `npm install`.

 ## Building for Development

+To run the project:
-In the terminal window, `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+1. Execute the `ng serve` command in the terminal window for a dev server.
+1. Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Serve in Production

-Run `npm run serve-prod` to run the project in production mode.